What is the definition of "PLC"?

 In today’s world of the Industrial Internet of Things (iIoT), and Industry 4.0 programmable controllers are called upon to communicate data via Web browser, connect to databases via SQL, and even to the cloud data via MQTT.

-An All-in-One PLC integrates the controller with the HMI panel, creating a compact, easy-to-use automation solution.
+An All in One PLC integrates the controller with the HMI panel, creating a compact, easy-to-use automation solution.
 Users no longer need to establish PLC to panel communications and can program both the Ladder Logic and HMI design in a single software environment.
 An all-in-one approach saves time, reduces wiring, and cuts the cost of purchasing multiple devices.